bitwarden/contributing-docs/docs/contributing/dependencies/index.md

 various reasons.
 For example, `contributing-docs` depends on `docusaurus`, which supports specific versions of `react`.
 We cannot upgrade `react` until `docusaurus` supports it.

-In those cases the team can comment on the PR with a reason for not upgrading and close the PR.
+In those cases the team can comment on the PR with a reason for not yet upgrading and defer the PR until a later date.

 ## Renovate configuration